DEEPX Wins Two CES 2026 Innovation Awards; Its DX-M1 Powers Best of Innovation Winner ALPON X5 by Sixfab

 News provided byDEEPX

-SEOUL, South Korea, Nov.
+SEOUL, South Korea and LAS VEGAS, Nov.
 5, 2025 /PRNewswire/ -- Global AI semiconductor company DEEPX (CEO Lokwon Kim) announced that it has won two CES 2026 Innovation Awards, while Sixfab, a US-based IoT and edge computing company, received the Best of Innovation award — CES's highest honor — for its AI gateway ALPON X5 powered by DEEPX's DX-M1.
 This milestone demonstrates how DEEPX's solutions are further solidifying its position as the global standard for 'Physical AI' while strengthening its global partner ecosystem.

 Over the past three years, DEEPX has demonstrated both its technological innovation and market competitiveness on the global stage.